JoaoBruno09/ODSOFT-CI-CD/README.md

 }
 ```

-Note that in our case we used postgresql so we will use the connector for postgresql.
+Note that in our case we used postgresql, so we will use the connector for postgresql.
 If you want to use other DBMS you need to edit the connector.

 After having the liquibase plugin applied and the dependencies we start to configure the database access (we can have more than one configuration if you have more than one database).